reporting mark: LI

-There is currently 1 Central New York Railroad radio scanner frequency from New York in our database.
+There are currently 14 Long Island Rail Road radio scanner frequencies from New York in our database.

 |160.92||East River Tunnel|

 |160.395||Maintenance of Way|

 The Long Island Rail Road (reporting mark LI), often abbreviated as the LIRR, is a commuter rail system in the southeastern part of the U.S. state of New York, stretching from Manhattan to the eastern tip of Suffolk County on Long Island.
 With an average weekday ridership of 354,800 passengers in 2016, Long Island Rail Road's the busiest commuter railroad in North America.
 Long Island Rail Road's also one of the world's few commuter systems that runs 24 hours a day, 7 days a week, year-round.
 Long Island Rail Road's publicly owned by the Metropolitan Transportation Authority, which refers to it as MTA Long Island Rail Road.